Reading Time: 5 minutes

 Why?: If the original (Control) page could not be updated to reflect the Variation, a 301 redirect from the Control to the Variation should have been put into place.
 This would help preserve most of the existing link equity and existing ranking.

-So should we accept our fate as two silos’d fields who can never seem to line up our skills and knowledge?
+So should we accept our fate as two siloed fields that can never seem to line up our skills and knowledge?
 Not a chance.
 Here are some things everyone should be mindful of while testing.

 SEO-Minded Tips for Analytics Testers